Five impacts of a CEDAH

 - Benefits: The need for workers to hold rights to insurance independent of any one employer are widely supported.
 It’s less clear how such schemes would be administered.
 A CEDAH could do all the validation, administration and authentication as a seamless element in its granular operations.

 - Welfare support: Many territories allow public assistance recipients to combine partial work with benefits.
 It’s a good way into the labor market and it can eke out entitlements.
 But administering the reality is often a nightmare.
 Not with a CEDAH.

-- New roles for unions: “I dislike the Bates Motel, in future they can only book me at $25 an hour.”
-A CEDAH gives workers the ability to set parameters against a specific employer.
+- New roles for unions: “I dislike the Acme Motel, in future they can only book me at $25 an hour.”
+A CEDAH gives workers the ability to set parameters against a specific client.
 They may choose to become a micro-member of a union and let the union control these settings on their behalf.
 This kind of individual action makes it harder for Bates’ managers to fill their needs and, if widespread, may be more effective than braziers and pickets outside the gate.
 More on Opportunities for unions.

 Being in a low-skilled job rarely confers security any more.
 Training has increasingly been designed out of the system to strip costs.
 Middle tier jobs have been computerized so there’s little progression.
 Your actual employer may be an outsourcer to minimize corporate liabilities.
 Worker hours are the first cost to be cut if revenue falters.

 By contrast, a portfolio of diverse work for an array of organizations can foster depth of skills, confidence and relationships that may be more useful if things look bad.
 That’s particularly true if there is support available for anyone needing to work flexibly.
 It’s hard to quantify the impact for workers, but here’s some obvious factors: